Liyubov/climate_open_data/README.md

 # Code for parcing data

-For parcing data one will need to install xarray python package.
+For parcing data one needs to install ´xarray´ python package.

+Alternative way of parcing data on climate is to use command line via the command:
+*ncdump -t tasmax_hadukgrid_uk_60km_mon_188601-188612.nc*